linomp/distance-tool-with-automation/README.md

 ## How to use:

-1. Provide a .txt file and the delimiter used in the file.
-The file should contain two addresses per line (origin and destination), separated by the delimiter.
+1. Create an input `.txt` file containing two addresses per line (origin and destination), separated by a delimiter (e.g. comma, tab, semicolon).

    Here is an example of tab-delimited input file (`<TAB>` added for readability, normally they are not visible in the file):